Terror on the Prairie: Filming

 Principal photography took place in Chico, Montana and Livingston, Montana from October 11 to November 5, 2021.
 The locations used for Terror on the Prairie were primarily based in Montana.
-The film was produced as a non union film in order to avoid COVID-19 vaccination mandates for cast and crew, wherein Carano stated, "Whether someone is vaccinated or not should not determine a person's ability to work in their different professions."

 Marketing

 On February 10, 2022, The Daily Wire promoted Terror on the Prairie by releasing the first image of the film, whilst debuting a 60-second trailer, with a reveal that accompanied the launch of their other film, Shut In (2022).
 On June 1, 2022, they released a full-length trailer.